 Deliverable Description Timing Responsibilities

-1 IE Inception by 20 June 2022 Supporting the
+1 IE Inception by 20 June 2022 Research,

-Report Supporting the IC in International

-preparing evaluation consultant in
+Report Preparing evaluation Collation of

-methodology, work research,
+methodology, work information, and

-plan and structure of Collation of
+plan and structure of compiling of the

-the IE report, and information, and
+the IE report, and report

-options for site visits compiling of the
+options for site visits

-report

-2 Presentation Supporting the IC in by 10 July 2022 Supporting the IC in
+2 Presentation consolidating and by 10 July 2022 Presenting the initial

-consolidating the presenting the initial

-Initial Findings findings to Project
+presenting the Initial findings to Project

-Management and
+Findings Management and

-Commissioning
+C Commissioning

 Unit

-3 Draft IE Report Supporting in the 1 August 2022 Supporting the IC in
+3 Draft IE Report Preparation of the full 1 August 2022 Preparation and

-#1 preparation of the full preparation and

-report (using sharing of the 1 st
+#1 report (using sharing of the 1 st

 guidelines on content draft to

 outlined in Annex B) Commissioning

 with annexes Unit, reviewed by

 RTA, Project

 Coordinating Unit,

 NDA focal point

-4 Draft IE Report Supporting in the 9 August 2022 Supporting the IC in
+4 Draft IE Report Preparation full report 9 August 2022 Preparation and

-#2 preparation full report preparation and

-(using suidalines on alsoning of the 2nd

-(using guidelines on sharing of the 2 nd
+#2 (using guidelines on sharing of the 2 nd

 content outlined in draft to

 Annex B) with Commissioning

 annexes Unit, reviewed by

 RTA, Project

 Coordinating Unit,

 NDA focal point

-4 Final IE Supporting the IC in 25 August 2022 Supporting the IC in
+4 Final IE Preparation of a 25 August 2022 Preparation and

-Report preparation of a preparation and

-revised report with sharing of the final
+Report revised report with sharing of the final

 audit trail detailing report to

 how all received Commissioning

 comments have (and Unit

 have not) been

 addressed in the final

 report

-5 Concluding Supporting the IC or Within 1-2 weeks of Support the IC or
+5 Concluding Supporting the the Within 1-2 weeks of Support the Project

-Stakeholder the project team in completion of final Project Team and
+Stakeholder project team in completion of final Team and

 Workshop conducting the IE report Commissioning

 (optional) concluding Unit

 stakeholder workshop

 to present and discuss

 key findings and

 recommendations of

 the evaluation report,

 and key actions in

 response to the report.

-^{}The final IE report must be in English.
+The final IE report must be in English.
 If applicable, the Commissioning Unit may choose to arrange for a translation of the report into a language more widely shared by national stakeholders.